microsoft/TypeChat/site/src/docs/examples.md

 To run an example interactively, type `node ./dist/main.js` from the example's directory and enter requests when prompted.
 Type `quit` or `exit` to end the session.

-Note that there are various sample `.txt` input files provided in each `src` directory that can give a sense of what commands you can run.
+Note that there are various sample `input.txt` files provided in each `src` directory that can give a sense of what commands you can run, and `expectedOutput.txt` files to show expected outputs for each input for a given model.

 To run an example with an input file, run `node ./dist/main.js <input-file-path>`.
 For example, in the coffee shop directory, you can run:

 ```
-node ./dist/main.js ./dist/orders.txt
+node ./dist/main.js ./dist/input.txt
 ```

 <!-- TODO: Discuss ts-node etc. -->